passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.key_pred_ml.md

 ### Mon 12 Jun 2023

-* [ ] complete the integration of result keeping, and test/debug
+* [X] complete the integration of result keeping, and test/debug
-* [ ] Need for a dedicated ResultWriter specialized for feature engineering.
+* [X] Need for a dedicated ResultWriter specialized for feature engineering.
+* [ ] Finish to integrate result writer for `univariate_feature_selection`
+* [ ] Add new parameter that allow to specify the columns to select.

 ### Fri 8 Jun 2023